intrinsic-dev/aic/docs/getting_started.md

 #### Training Bringup

-During training, one might want to bringup the scene with randomized poses of the `TaskBoard` and `Cables`.
+During training, one might want to bring up the scene with randomized poses of the `TaskBoard` and `Cables`.
 The scene may then be exported to other simulation environments.
 The layout of the `TaskBoard` can be configured at runtime.
 For the full list of configurable parameters, see the [aic_bringup README](../aic_bringup/README.md).